methodx/twice-logical/README.md

 # ⨈

 twice-logical
-Mhy presonal fork of pimux distraction free theme, created by [ndyakov](https://github.com/ndyakov).
+A free fork of pimux theme, created by [ndyakov](https://github.com/ndyakov).

 ## Install